-ltem Uncertainties Effect if Actual Results Differ from Assumptions Pensions Liability/ Asset Estimation of the net liability/asset to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+Item Uncertainties Effect if Actual Results Differ from Assumptions Pensions Liability/ Asset Estimation of the net liability/asset to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 For the year ended 31 March 2024 the position for this Council was a Net Pensions Asset of £14.814m.
-The amount of asset that the Council was able to disclose in the statements was confirmed by establishing the asset ceiling for the council's element of the fund.
-This was established through an IFRIC 14 assessment, which demonstrated that the council could recognise in the balance sheet the lower of the asset ceiling figure and the surplus from the accounting schedule (£14.814m).
-As a consequence the balance sheet shows the Net Pension Asset of £14.814m.
+The amount of asset that the Council was able to disclose in the statements was confirmed by establishing the asset ceiling for the council's element of the fund, and was reduced to a deficit of £736,000 (deficit of £790,000 in 2022/23) This was established through an IFRIC 14 assessment, which demonstrated what the council could recognise in the balance sheet, being the lower of the asset ceiling figure and the surplus from the accounting schedule.
+The figures provided here by Mercer Limited exclude the asset ceiling impact and are as provided in the IAS19 Pension Scheme Accounting Figures Schedule.
 Mercer Limited are the actuaries for the Lancashire County Pension Fund.
-The Pension Fund Surplus for Ribble Valley at 31 March 2024 was £14.814m.
-The following sensitivity analysis is provided by Mercer Limited: +0.5% p.a. discount rate as at 31 March 2024: surplus would be £18.597m +0.25% p.a. inflation as at 31 March 2024: surplus would be £12.823m +0.25% p.a. pay growth as at 31 March 2024: surplus would be £14.519m 1-year addition to members' life expectancy as at 31 March 2024: surplus would be £13.478m +1% change in 2023/24 investment returns: surplus would be £15.532m ltem Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant and Equipment Valuations Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
+The Pension Fund Surplus for Ribble Valley at 31 March 2024 was £14.814m (prior to applying the asset ceiling IFRIC 14 assessment).
+The following sensitivity analysis is provided by Mercer Limited (excludes asset ceiling impact): • +0.5% p.a. discount rate as at 31 March 2024: surplus would be £18.597m • +0.25% p.a. inflation as at 31 March 2024: surplus would be £12.823m • +0.25% p.a. pay growth as at 31 March 2024: surplus would be £14.519m • 1-year addition to members' life expectancy as at 31 March 2024: surplus would be £13.478m • +1% change in 2023/24 investment returns: surplus would be £15.532m • -1% change in 2023/24 investment returns: surplus would be £14.096m

+Item Uncertainties Effect if Actual Results Differ from Assumptions Land and Property Valuations Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
 Assets are valued based on estimates and assumptions at a point in time, but market conditions can fluctuate.
 A variation of 10% in the value of the council's property, plant and equipment valuations would be approximately £2.015m.
 A reduction would result in a reduction to the revaluation reserve and/or a loss charged to the comprehensive income and expenditure statement.
-An increase in estimated valuations would result in the reversal of any negative revaluations previously charged to the comprehensive income and expenditure statement and/or increases to the revaluation reserve and/or gains charged to the comprehensive income and expenditure statement and expenditure statement and/or gains charged to the comprehensive income and expenditure statement.
+An increase in estimated valuations would result in the reversal of any negative revaluations previously charged to the comprehensive income and expenditure statement and/or increases to the revaluation reserve and/or gains charged to the comprehensive income and expenditure statement.